-Most saline-filled breast implants share some standard features, like a silicone rubber shell and a valve for filling with saline solution.
-However, to better meet each individual woman's needs, breast implants come in different shapes and sizes.
+Most breast implants share some standard features, like a silicone rubber shell and a valve for filling with saline solution.
+However, to better meet each individual woman's needs, breast implants come in different shapes, profiles, sizes and textures.

 Some implants are round, and some are anatomical.
 The shape of the implants you choose can affect the shape of your augmented breasts.